MichaelPaulukonis/tagspewer/README.md

 IN PRP$ NNS PRP VB VBG IN DT NN IN DT NN IN NNP IN NNS TO DT NN IN PRP$ NN IN DT JJ NN:::in my dreams you walk dripping from a sea-journey on the highway across America in tears to the door of my cottage in the Western night
 ```

 `I'm` was expanded to `I am` to improve legibility.
+The original text is appended to the template for reference only.
+The template and the original text are separated by 3 colons `:::`

-TODO: make this optional
+ - TODO: make this optional
-TODO: test
+ - TODO: test
-TODO: expand this behavior
+ - TODO: expand this behavior

 Likewise, `process -j -i source.txt -o sample.json` yeilds: